NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README.md

 monitored environment, complete with video acquisition, editing and annotation utilities.

-#(*NOTE: this version is for monitoring mice and features synchronous recording and as of yet does not feature the asynchronous recording)

 # HARDWARE NEEDED
 - 4 Raspberry Pi 3B (RPi)  (You can also utilize RPi 4B however different instructions may apply for display and microSD card requirments)